 The Church in the Village

 A constant theme of PCC discussions is development of the church.
 We are keen not only to look at ways in which we can better serve the local community but also the development of the church building.
-Currently, funds have been raised to provide a new church door to enhance the main entrance and protect the porch; it is being made in the village by Trevor Hutchinson, son of Wilf Hutchinson, the original Squirrelman.

 The Church is the most historic building in Husthwaite and is situated at the heart of the village, facing the village green.
 Parts of the Church building date back to the 12th Century and the Churchyard contains gravestones spanning four centuries.
 The main path is lined by a cottage style garden.
 Overlooking the Green is the village war memorial which names the villagers who fought and died in the Great War (1914-1919).
 Thankfully all those who fought in the Second War returned home safely.